vueComponent/ant-design-vue/site/src/vueDocs/getting-started.en-US.md

 ## Compatibility

 Ant Design Vue 2.x supports all the modern browsers.
 If you want to use IE9+, you can use Ant Design Vue 1.x & Vue 2.x.

-You need to provide [es5-shim](https://github.com/es-shims/es5-shim) and [es6-shim](https://github.com/paulmillr/es6-shim) and other polyfills for IE browsers.

-If you are using babel, we strongly recommend using [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) and [babel-plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) instead of those two shims.

-> Please avoid using both the babel and shim methods at the same time.

 ## Import on Demand